Market Update: February 28, 2018

 The Loadstar notes that many airports and air cargo facilities are ill-equipped to handle this growth.
 “The surge in traffic during the peak season overwhelmed airports, including some of the large gateways, exposing inadequate cargo capacity.
 As demand is forecast to remain strong, the pressure will only increase in the near future.”

-Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate).
+Import volume is up and ports are congested -- and, at the same time, capacity has been removed from the market due to the ELD mandate (which is also contributing to longer transit times).
 On top of that, there’s a significant driver shortage, and trucking companies are struggling with retention.
 New capacity is being added, but not quickly enough.

 Winter weather throws another wrench into the situation.
 Snow halted most truckers in Minneapolis late last week, and flooding in Dallas caused road closures and delays.